MineLaup/minelaup.github.io/docs/development/server.md

 ## Road Map

 ::: warning
-This road map can be subjet to changes.
+This road map can be subject to changes.
 :::

 ### Step 1: Setup project structure